 It’s easy for a first-time manager to get disheartened.
 Yes, mistakes are inevitable, and they are ever so visible when you work with people on a day-to-day basis.
 But there is one thing we should all remember: we can always get better.

-That’s why I feel that most new managers need a bit of encouragement too.
-We are also human: and we are bound to develop if we set our minds on it.
-I’m certainly looking forward to the next challenges that this path has for me!
+Most new managers need a bit of encouragement too.
+You are also human, and you are bound to develop if you set our minds on it.

 The road to becoming a good manager is not an easy one, but seeing your team flourish is truly rewarding.
-I try to keep an open mind, an open heart and learn along the way.
+The key is to keep an open mind, an open heart, and learn along the way.

-What tips do you have for first-time managers like me?
-I’d love to learn about them in the comments below.
+What tips do you have for first-time managers?
+We’d love to learn about them in the comments below.